zebpalmer/WeatherAlerts/README.rst

 Install
 ---------
-You can download and install via PIP by runing ``pip install -u weatheralerts``
+You can download and install via PIP by runing:  ``pip install -u weatheralerts``

 Python 2 Support
 -----------------
-The master branch and all releases of this program are written for Python 3.x.
-Shortly after any released version, I will update the python2.x branch, you can download and use it, but there will be no supported releases from it.
+The master branch of this program is written for Python 3.x.
+I'm working on a unified installer (and sane way to automate backporting/building) to handle installing in either python 2 or 3.

 Use
 --------